tap349/tap349.github.io/_posts/2016-09-02-autoloading-in-rails.md

 to sum up **always** add non-standard directories to both `autoload_paths` and `eager_load_paths` to avoid loading errors in production.

-## using modules to namespace classes inside non-standard directories
+## using modules to namespace classes

-2 ways to organize code:
+2 ways to organize code in non-standard directories:

 - always use fully qualified class names: